Ka with vertical stroke

 Ka with vertical stroke (Ҝ ҝ; italics: Ҝ ҝ) is a letter of the Cyrillic script.
-Its form is derived from the Cyrillic letter Ka (К к) by the addition of a stroke through the short horizontal bar in the centre of the letter.
+Its form is derived from the Cyrillic letter Ka (К к) by the addition of a stroke through the short horizontal bar in the center of the letter.

-Ka with vertical stroke is used in the Azerbaijani language, where it represents the voiced palatal plosive /ɟ/, similar to the pronunciation of g in "angular".
+Ka with vertical stroke was used in the Azerbaijani Cyrillic alphabet from 1939 to 1991 in Azerbaijan.
+The Azerbaijani Cyrillic alphabet still sees use in Dagestan and other parts of Russia.
+It represented the voiced palatal plosive /ɟ/, similar to the pronunciation of g in "angular".
 The corresponding letter in the Latin alphabet is G g, and the name of the letter is ge (ҝе, [ˈɟɛ]).